sciyoshi/django-dbsettings/README.rst

 Most productions environments, including mod_python and FastCGI, run multiple processes, which some backends don't fully support.
-When using the ``simple`` or ``locmem`` backends, updates to your settings won't be reflected immediately, causing your application to ignore the new changes.
+When using the ``simple`` or ``locmem`` backends, updates to your settings won't be reflected immediately in all workers, causing your application to ignore the new changes.

 No other backends exhibit this behavior, but since ``simple`` is the default, make sure to specify a proper backend when moving to a production environment.

 .. _`cache framework`: http://docs.djangoproject.com/en/dev/topics/cache/

+Alternatively you can disable caching of settings by setting ``DBSETTINGS_USE_CACHE = False`` in ``settings.py``.
+Beware though: every access of any setting will result in database hit.

 Usage
 =====